HexadigmSystems/FunctionTraits/README.md

           typename...
 NewArgsT>
 using ReplaceArgs_t;
 ```
 Type alias for "F" after replacing all its existing non-variadic arguments with the args given by "NewArgsT" (a parameter pack of the types that become the new argument list).
 If none are passed then an empty argument list results instead, though if variadic args are present in "F" then they still remain intact (the "..." remains - read on).
 The resulting alias is identical to "F" itself except that the non-variadic arguments in "F" are completely replaced with "NewArgsT".
 Note that if "F" is a variadic function (its last parameter is "..."), then it remains a variadiac function after the call (the "..." remains in place).
-If you wish to explicitly add or remove the "..." as well then pass the resulting type to "AddVariadicArgs_t" or "RemoveVariadicArgs_t" respectively (either before or after the call to "ReplaceArgs_t").
-Note that if you wish to replace specific arguments instead of all of them, then call "ReplaceNthArg_t" instead.
-Lastly, you can alternatively use "ReplaceArgsTuple_t" instead of "ReplaceArgs_t" if you have a "std::tuple" of types you wish to use for the argument list instead of a parameter pack.
-"ReplaceArgsTuple_t" is identical to "ReplaceArgs_t" otherwise (it ultimately defers to it).</details>
+If you wish to explicitly add or remove the "..." as well then pass the resulting type to [AddVariadicArgs_t](#addvariadicargs_t) or [RemoveVariadicArgs_t](#removevariadicargs_t) respectively (either before or after the call to "ReplaceArgs_t").
+Note that if you wish to replace specific arguments instead of all of them, then call [ReplaceNthArg_t](#replacentharg_t) instead.
+Lastly, you can alternatively use [ReplaceArgsTuple_t](#replaceargstuple_t) instead of "ReplaceArgs_t" if you have a "std::tuple" of types you wish to use for the argument list instead of a parameter pack.
+[ReplaceArgsTuple_t](#replaceargstuple_t) is identical to "ReplaceArgs_t" otherwise (it ultimately defers to it).</details>

 <a name="ReplaceArgsTuple_t"></a><details><summary>ReplaceArgsTuple_t</summary>
 ```C++